22388o/hodlvoice/README.md

 ./lightning/plugins
 ./hodlvoice
 ```
-then run `cargo build --release` in the hodlvoice folder with an up-to-date rust version: https://rustup.rs/.
+then run `cargo build --release` in the hodlvoice folder with an up-to-date rust version: [rustup](https://rustup.rs/).
 The plugin will be here: `./hodlvoice/target/release/hodlvoice`

 ## Installation
-Build the plugin or get the binaries from the release page and
+Build the plugin or get the binary (for linux-amd64) from the release page and
 put this in your lightning config:
 ```
 plugin=/path/to/hodlvoice